lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 ```
 docker-compose -f docker-compose.ENV.yml exec server npm run seed
 ```

+Then users that are eligible to access the authenticated part of the app must be defined.
+Login to the Adminer at `/adminer` URL path and create accounts in the `Operator` table in the database.

 ## Developers installation
 Create a `.env` configuration file inspired by `.env.example`.